Umoren/umorensamuel.dev/content/posts/how-to-run-a-php-file.md

   Ruby tend to have issues when working on PHP projects.
 In this article, you will learn how to run a PHP script in 2minutes. "
 ---
-Running developer environment for PHP is relatively easy.
+Setting up a developer environment for PHP is relatively easy.
 You need  to just figure out how to run Apache, PHP, and SQL.
 The more popular way of doing this is installing an all-in-one package like XAMPP or WAMPP or whatever makes you sleep well at night.

 #### INSTALL XAMPP